Breath Holding Time Results for Sick People: Low Body Oxygen

 These Control Pause values or body-oxygen levels for sick people can be compared with Normal Breath Holding Time - Control Pause in Healthy People.

-1-10 s - severely sick, terminally and critically ill patients, usually hospitalized.
+1-10 s - terminally and critically ill patients, severely sick, most likely hospitalized

-10-20 s - sick patients with numerous symptoms, complaints and, often, on daily medication.
+10-20 s - sick patients who have numerous symptoms and, very possibly, on daily medical drugs

-20-40 s - people with poor health (no major symptoms), often without serious organic problems.
+20-40 s - people who have poor health (but no major symptoms and often without serious diagnosed problems)

 40-60 s - good or normal health.

 Over 60 s - ideal or normal health: chronic health conditions cannot appear.